PavelStolyarov/PavelStolyarov/README.md

 - 👋 Hi, I’m @PavelStolyarov
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming, sport
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++, Go
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me